-If you’re looking for such tools, you’re at the right place, where we have a list of top 10 free photo editing tools, both online and offline — so that you can keep working, even when you are not in front of your OWN PC or Mac.
-We have selected these tools based on several factors, such as simplicity of user interface, productivity — as in terms of features — and other users’ opinion.
-We hope this article will be helpful for those who need a free at the same time effective photo editor.
-We will start our list with best free photo editing software and then will move onto online photo editors out there.
+If you are looking for free photo editing software, you’re at the right place, where we have a list of top 12 best free photo editing tools, both online and offline, so that you can keep working, even when you are not in front of your own PC or Mac.
+We have selected these tools based on several factors, such as simplicity of user interface, productivity, features, easy-of-use, platform availability, and more.
+I hope this article will be helpful for those who need a free and effective photo editor.
+We will start our list with best free offline photo editing software and then will move onto online photo editors out there.
 So, without further ado, here are the 12 best photo editing software you can use in 2021.

-GIMP is the popular acronym of GNU Image Manipulation Program, which is an open-source initiative to bring easier photo editing experience in your devices.
+GIMP is the popular acronym of GNU Image Manipulation Program, which is an open-source app to bring easier photo editing experience in your devices.
 Some of the notable features of GIMP include the customizable interface it has — which lets you change the layout as per your taste and requirement —, single-click retouching techniques that will help you enhance photographs in no time, availability of really good GIMP Plugins, wide support for various additional devices as well as input & output file formats as well.
-Despite the customizability, UI of GIMP is quite professional, which you can understand from the screenshots in official site of this open-source tool.
-It is not a matter of wonder that GIMP gives you ultimate level of productivity when you’re in Linux than on others.
-Altogether, GIMP impresses us!
-Also, you get perks of having open source community for clearing doubts and extended support.
+Despite the customizability, the UI of GIMP is quite professional.
+Also, you get perks of having an open-source community for clearing doubts and extended support.

-Don’t mistake it for Microsoft Paint that comes with your Windows PC by default; on the other hand, Paint.NET is an innovative, free and professional tool to edit your photographs and other images, quite easily though.
-When you need something more than normal Paint but not that heavy like Photoshop, Paint.NET will be a software for basic and professional users.
+Don’t mistake it for Microsoft Paint that comes with your Windows PC by default.
+Paint.NET is an innovative, free, and professional tool to edit your photographs and other images quite easily.
+When you need something more than normal Paint but not heavy like Photoshop, Paint.NET is the one to use.
 We have used Paint.NET in low-configuration & high-configuration systems and the performance was superb.
-Talking of features, Paint.NET comes with layer-support; in-built special effects to enhance a photograph in no time, support for unlimited history that can help you find and fix your mistakes etc. Paint.NET has grabbed several awards as well, including one from PC World.
-By the way, Paint.NET weighs only a few MBs, which is damn low when compared to other premium ones.
+Talking of features, Paint.NET comes with layer-support; in-built special effects to enhance a photograph in no time, support for unlimited history that can help you find and fix your mistakes, etc. Paint.NET has grabbed several awards as well, including one from PC World.
+By the way, Paint.NET weighs only a few MBs, which is quite low when compared to other premium photo editors.

-PhotoScape blends a lot of usable features with a minimalistic user interface so that you won’t have to mess up with a lot of toolbars and all.
-Just as PhotoScape says in the official website, it can function as a viewer — for viewing your photos and creating slideshows —, editor with basic photo editing capabilities, batch editing etc. When you open the PhotoScape, you can see the interface, with links to all its various roles.
-For instance, you can move onto the Viewer, Batch Editor, Animated GIF creator or RAW Converter in a single click.
-In the corresponding section, you can view or edit your images without any distracting elements.
-The Mac version of PhotoScape named PhotoScape X for Mac will give Mac users enhanced features like collage maker.
-PhotoScape is, considering all these, a minimalistic competitor to others in list.
+PhotoScape blends a lot of usable features with a minimalistic user interface so that you won’t have to handle a lot of toolbars.
+Just as PhotoScape says on its official website, it can function as a photo viewer for viewing your photos and creating slideshows and a photo editor with basic photo editing and batch editing capabilities.
+When you open PhotoScape, you can see the interface, with links to all its various roles.
+For instance, you can move onto the Viewer, Batch Editor, Animated GIF creator or RAW Converter in order to view or edit your images without any distracting elements.
+The Mac and Windows 10 version of PhotoScape gives users enhanced features like HDR, Magic color, and more.
+PhotoScape is, considering all its features, a minimalist competitor to others in list.

 PicMonkey is a widely-used online photo editor, which is known for the simpler user interface.
-User interface of it is classified into four sections — each one for Editing, Touch Up, Design and Collage.
-All these can be done from home-page of PicMonkey.
+The user interface of this photo editor has been classified into four sections — Editing, Touch Up, Design, and Collage.
+All these can be done from the home-page of PicMonkey.
 You can either upload files from your computer or take from Facebook or some storage services out there.
 Talking of PicMonkey editing interface, features range from basic editing to overlays and themes.
 It does not matter whether you’re a professional or a normal user, you will love the quick-to-learn editing interface of it.
 We really loved the collection of effects and filters PicMonkey offers.
 Also, if you’re into the Touch-Up section, there are some really practical ones you may love, like the Spray Tan or Blemish Fix.
 It makes sense, in the long run.
-Additional sections like of Collage and Design are also impressive.
+Additional sections like Collage and Design are also impressive.

 Fotor Photo Editor welcomes you with a screen that asks you whether you want to edit a photo, design a card or get a collage ready.
 In three of these, you have to upload the file, which will be in the fully-fledged online editor of Fotor, in no time.
 What we loved most in the editor interface is the presence of 1-Tap Interface features, which let you edit your photographs in single click; there are options to crop, rotate, re-size or fine-tune the image you have uploaded.
 In the effects section too, there is a lot to choose from, such as Classic, Vintage, Lens Flare etc. Although not as quick as of PicMonkey, Fotor user interface took little time to load.
 In addition, after uploading the file, you can use same images for different purposes.
 For instance, whether you want to create a Facebook cover or create a card; all things would be possible from same page.